ABOUT US

 Since 2015, we have produced the first world premieres in Utah history by Asian, Black, Diné, Latina, and Persian playwrights.

 In 2018 we developed a comprehensive Anti-Discrimination & Harassment Policy to ensure that we provide the safest possible work environment.
-Once approved by an employment attorney, this policy was split into two documents, the second being Production Standards.
+Once approved by an employment attorney, this policy provides extensive protections for artists and a clear path for registering a complaint or voicing a concern without repercussion.
+This living document is updated as needed with input from the artists with whom we collaborate.

 In 2019, we became one of 15 arts organizations comprising Professional Outreach Programs in the Schools (POPS), administered by the Utah State Board of Education (USBE).